Questions You Should Ask If Your Doctor Prescribes Opioids

 What Are Some Signs Of Addiction?

-One sure sign of a developing opioid addiction is if the patient starts to request larger dosages or quantities of the prescription.
+One sure sign of developing opioid addiction is if the patient starts to request larger dosages or quantities of the prescription.
 Your doctor should be able to advise you on common symptoms, can adjust your prescription as needed, and can provide you with recommendations for avoiding addictive behaviors.

 Additionally, it’s important to communicate with your medical provider about any history you may have of drug or alcohol abuse, as people with substance abuse histories often are more susceptible to addiction.